bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 # Setting up the Graph database server

-Microsoft has made the choice of providing a graph database service easy to set up and start.
+Microsoft provides a graph database service easy to set up and start.
 Indeed, in a few clicks, the server is up and running.
 Without exaggerating much, it is one click to create a Cosmos database and one click to create the graph DB.
-The Gremlin server is automatically launched with a domain name `YOURGRAPHNAME.graphs.azure.com` ready to listen to any ssl connection on port `443`.
+The Gremlin server is automatically launched with a domain name `YOURGRAPHNAME.graphs.azure.com`, ready to listen to any ssl connection on port `443`.
 It avoids the burden of configuring the database.
 You just need to choose the name of your graph (and of the collection).
 The [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console) for creating the graph is straightforward (first part of the webpage).

 ![Screenshot of the Cosmos DB dashboard]({{ site.baseurl }}/images/cosmosGraph/cosmosdbdashboard.png "The Cosmos DB dashboard")